-Finger paint camouflauge like the soldiers jackets. paint on large paper bas and cut into a vest.
+Finger paint camouflage like the soldiers jackets.
+Paint on large paper bags and cut into a vest.

 Circle Time is such a great time for children to learn the social skills of being together as a large group AND to learn more about your theme!

 Read a story about Memorial Day.
 Explain to the children what the day is for: to honor and remember those who died fighting for our country.
 Many children (more than you would think) either know or know of someone who is currently serving in the military right now.